GUIDE 2024

 This is an optional section that you can add to your resume.

-Speaking Engish allows you to work in predominantly English-speaking countries.
-Speaking other languages increases the size of the job market that you can tap for opportunities.
+Speaking English allows you to work in English-speaking countries.
+Speaking other languages increases the size of the job market and you can tap for opportunities.

 A resume for a bilingual or multilingual manager will stand out from other resumes.

-Bilingual or multilingual managers are also increasingly valued and sought after.
+Bilingual or multilingual managers are valued and sought after.
 Recruiters and industry leaders consider them better equipped to manage both global business relationships and teams.

 Where do knowledge managers work